munificent/craftinginterpreters/book/closures.md

 upvalue.

 The second question is straightforward too.
-As long as the variable is on the stack, there may be code that refers to it there and that code must work correctly.
+As long as the variable is on the stack, there may be code that refers to it there, and that code must work correctly.
 So the logical time to hoist the variable to the heap is as late as possible.
 If we move the local variable right when it goes out of scope, we are certain that no code after that point will try to access it from the stack.